Animation and Visual Effects BS

 The accelerated degree program enables academically qualified students to earn both their bachelor's degree and a master's degree in digital media, graduating sooner than they would in traditional programs.

-Current Drexel Animation and Visual Effects students may apply for the accelerated BS/MS degree through the Graduate College of Drexel University after completing 90.0 credits, but no more than 120.0 credits.
-Contact the Graduate College of Drexel University for further information.
+Current Drexel Animation and Visual Effects students may apply for the accelerated BS/MS degree through the Office of Graduate Studies of Drexel University after completing 90.0 credits, but no more than 120.0 credits.
+Contact the Office of Graduate Studies for further information.

 Facilities